NeilVaria/3-Jugs-Problem/README.md

-### AI METHODS COB107 CW

-Java program that generates all distinct states from 3 inputs for the water jug problem
+### Java program that generates all distinct states from 3 inputs for the water jug problem